UK TERMS OF SERVICE

 You can’t open a Curve account:

-We may ask you for additional information when you are opening your account and if this information does not meet our requirements - this may result in your account opening being delayed or rejected.
+We may ask you for additional information, from time to time, when you are opening your account or at a later stage, and if this information does not meet our requirements this may result in your account opening being delayed or rejected or even suspension or closure of your account once opened.

 What should you know about your Curve account?

 How it works.
-You need to link and verify a payment card to your Curve account in the Curve app, before you can use your Curve card.
-The payment card can be any debit card, credit card or prepaid card that we allow you to link to your Curve account.
+You need to link and verify an eligible payment card to your Curve account in the Curve app, before you can use your Curve card.
+The payment card can be any debit card, credit card or prepaid card issued in your name that we allow you to link to your Curve account and fund transactions with.
 We may need to introduce certain restrictions on the cards that we are able to accept on to the Curve system and will try to keep you informed on any changes, some of which may depend on the card schemes.

-Each time you link a payment card to your Curve account you’re giving us a continuous authority to use that payment card to fund the purchase of the e-money used to pay for transactions.
+Each time you link a payment card to your Curve account you’re giving us a continuous authority to use that payment card to fund the purchase of the e-money used to pay for transactions and for Curve Credit Limited to collect any credit repayments it is owed (where you are using the Flex feature).
 Curve will use various means to identify that the card you have added to your account is yours and that you have the right to use it.

 You can see your transactions on the timeline in the Curve app.